Demystifying Cache—From Bytes to Tags

 - Cache and Address Space

-- Cache Structure and Address Breakdown
+- Cache Address Breakdown

 - Byte Offset: bytes in a word